arjenhiemstra/ArduinoNvs/README.md

 ## Namespaces

-ArduinoNvs Library suports ESP32 [Namespaces](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/storage/nvs_flash.html#namespaces)
+ArduinoNvs Library supports ESP32 [Namespaces](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/storage/nvs_flash.html#namespaces)

 The default namespace is `"storage"`.
 To store data in the separate namaspace, use its name in the `begin()` parameter: